 📍Piazza della Scala, 23

 Want to know how to fit as many hidden gems as possible into an itinerary for when you are in Rome?
-We put them together for you into our ready-to-walk itineraries that you can discover with our live virtual tours.
-Take a short virtual tour now and walk the same itinerary in person when in Rome 😉
+We put together over 90 sights off the beaten path into ready-to-walk itineraries that you can discover with our Video Guide before you travel to Rome! 😉

 2) Church of Santa Maria Sopra Minerva